runcycles/cycles-protocol/README.md

 ## What Cycles prevents

-- **Runaway spend** — loops, retries, or recursive tool chains consume budget without bound.
+- **Runaway exposure** — agents loop, retry, or fan out past safe limits.
-- **Double settlement** — network retries or crashes replay the same economic action.
+- **Double settlement** — the same economic action is committed more than once.
-- **Concurrency overruns** — multiple agents each pass local checks but collectively exceed the shared budget.
+- **Concurrency overruns** — parallel agents collectively exceed a shared budget or boundary.
-- **Post-hoc-only control** — alerts fire after the spend has already occurred.
+- **Too-late control** — alerts arrive only after spend or side effects already happened.

 ## Who it's for